What is sologamy?

 In Greek mythology, poor old Narcissus fell in love with his own reflection in a pool, staring at it until he lost the will to live and died; thus narcissism is a fixation with oneself and one’s physical appearance and public perception.
 In psychoanalytic theory, traits of narcissism include difficulty with empathy and sustaining satisfying relationships.

 In contrast, marrying yourself has nothing to do with vanity or seeking adoration.
-Self-weddings are not an indulgent fanfare of selfies and bling – we’ll leave that to certain celebrities.
+Self-weddings are not an indulgent fanfare fake rolex for sale of selfies and bling – we’ll leave that to certain celebrities.
 Sologamy is committing to truly love yourself and, as a result, become more emotionally available to accept and understand others.
 Developing a sense of self worth, as opposed to insecurity, allows you even greater capacity for human connection.

 Sologamy is a rite of passage